 Translating legal texts is a difficult, but fascinating exercise.
-The legal translator has to overcome the same problems that any translator faces.
+The legal translator has to overcome the same problems confronting any translator.
 But in addition, legal texts are often complicated and difficult to understand for the layman, which is what the legal translator often is.
-Then there are the fundamental differences between the legal system of the Netherlands and the Common-law legal systems of England and its former colonies (to complicate things: there are considerable legal and therefore also legal-linguistic differences between these systems).
+Then there are the fundamental differences between the Common Law and Dutch law.
 Legal translators have to work accurately and errors may have dire consequences.
 They also need to be creative, as there are very few good bilingual legal dictionaries.

-The aim of this Legal Translation course, and of the second-semester Legal Translation 2 course, is to provide you with the knowledge and skills that you need to translate legal texts from Dutch to English and vice versa.
-We will explore four legal situations in which the services of translators are often needed, and explore the law, translation theory, and language needed to translate the documents used in these situations.
-Legal Translation 1 will deal with the sources of law, vital records and family law, human rights and administrative law.
-After you have completed both courses you will have a professional starting qualification in legal translation.
+The aim of this Legal Translation course is to introduce its participants to the knowledge and skills they need to translate legal texts from Dutch to English and vice versa.
+We will explore five legal situations in which the services of translators are often needed, and explore the texts used in these situations.
+These texts will eventually be translated in the Legal Translation 2 follow-up course and this will still be quite a challenge, but at least their content and function in the legal system will no longer be a mystery.

-Knowledge and understanding of the law of the Netherlands, the United States, and English and Wales, insofar as these are relevant for the legal translator.
+Knowledge and understanding of the law of the Netherlands, the United States, and English and Wales, insofar as this is relevant for the legal translator.

-Knowledge and understanding of methods of comparative law, insofar as these are relevant for the legal translator.
+Knowledge and understanding of methods of comparative law, insofar as this is relevant for the legal translator.

-Ability to apply your knowledge and understanding of law and comparative legal methodology to pre-translation analysis of legal texts.
+Ability to apply one’s knowledge and understanding of law and comparative legal methodology to pre-translation analysis of legal texts.

 Mode of instruction

 time spent on studying the compulsory literature: 108 hours